Packing and Self Storage Tips to Help You Move

 In the Bag

-Put any small parts for things that you have taken apart, such as screws, into a sandwich bag and tape it to the back of the item they belong to.
+Put any small parts for things that you have taken apart, such as screws, into a sandwich bag and tape it to the item they belong to.

 Packing Your Storage Unit